 Just as countries went through this transition so is the world going through this transition.
 Global fertility has more than halved in the last 50 years, from more than 5 children per woman in the early 1960s to below 2.5 today.
 This means that the world is well into the demographic transition and global population growth has in fact peaked half a century ago.

-Now that we see fertility declining everywhere we come to an end of population growth: The global population has quadrupled over the course of the 20th century, it will not double anymore over the course of this century.
-And at the end of the century the UN expects a slow annual population growth of 0.1% whereas the demographers from IIASA expect an end of population growth around the year 2075.
+Now that we see fertility declining everywhere we come to an end of population growth: The global population has quadrupled over the course of the 20th century, over the course of this century it will not double.
+And at the end of the century the UN expects a slow annual population growth of 0.1% whereas the demographers from IIASA expect an end of global population growth around the year 2075.

 None of the achievements over the last 2 centuries could have been made without the expansion of knowledge and education.
 The revolution in how we live was not only driven by education it also made education more important than ever.